fnl/patricia-trie/README.rst

    list from update 4 against the simple (and newly added) ``time_patricia.py`` "benchmark".
 8. *Bugfix*: Correct behavior when using a negative start index.
+   Added a comparison to `marisa-trie`_ - by now, it seems, patricia-trie is roughly only a factor two slower than the marisa-trie PyPI version wrapping a C library.
+Also makes it nice to compare the two usages.

 Copyright
 ---------